liamgentile/LyricBox/README.md

 2. computation times
 3. accuracy scores (although this could not be trusted always)

-Some of the most important parameters that I tweeked to improve model performance were:
+Some of the most important parameters that I tweaked to improve model performance were:
 1. window length
 2. structure of arrays
 3. Model Width (Neurons)